hpe-storage/scod/docs/docker_volume_plugins/hpe_nimble_storage.md

 docker plugin enable nimble:latest
 ```

+!!! important
-**Note**: In Swarm Mode Drain the existing running containers to the node where the plugin is upgraded.
+    In Swarm Mode, drain the existing running containers to the node where the plugin is upgraded.